-With billions of federal relief funding being distributed to K-12 schools over the past 2 years, here is a breakdown of the dollar allocations, timelines on when you can spend, and the solutions you can implement using federal funding to support learning across all learning environments.
+With billions of federal relief funding available to K-12 public and private schools as well as higher education institutions, here is a breakdown of the dollar allocations, timelines on when you can spend, and the solutions you can implement using federal funding to support learning across all learning environments.

 How can you spend funding with Promethean?